CQC We Statement

 A complaint can be made by an adult who has applied for or is in receipt of a service in relation to care and support, including a carer, or a person acting on their behalf.
 A service should not be delayed, withdrawn or suspended because a person has made a complaint.

-- adult receiving the service,
+- the adult receiving the service,

-- the complainant (if different)
+- the complainant (if different); and

 Each complaint should be seen as an opportunity to improve the service offered.